Zoom at WSE

 You may have seen Zoom-bombing in the news.
 It’s when people find or guess your Zoom meeting information and then present inappropriate content.
 It used to be that you had to take some configuration steps to avoid being open to “bombing,” but starting September 27 Zoom will be forcing these changes.

-Starting September 27 all meetings must have either a passcode or a waiting room.
+All meetings must have either a passcode or a waiting room.
 A waiting room will be added to any meeting that doesn’t have a passcode.
 The waiting room will let you decide if and when to admit people to meetings that might have been scheduled in the past without a password.

 A few simple configuration choices can help reduce the chance your meeting gets bombed.